General Workflow

 Once the PDB releases the experimental structures on Wednesday (00:00 UTC), we automatically start the evaluation process.
 Structural information is downloaded from the PDB and the following additional filtering steps are performed:

-- Only solution NMR, X-ray diffraction and high resolution (≤ 4.0Å) EM structures are included in the evaluation.
+1. Only X-ray diffraction and high resolution (≤ 4.0Å) EM structures are included in the evaluation.
+Targets derived from solution NMR experiments are excluded since week 2025-07-05 but present in earlier evaluations.
 Targets derived from other experimental methods are excluded.

 Scores